YaoGroup/DIFFICE_jax/paper.md

 of anisotropic viscosity, well-documented examples using real observational data for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

+The raw data used in the `pinnIceShelf' package are downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 [(NSIDC-0754)](https://nsidc.org/data/nsidc-0754/versions/1), for ice velocity and from NASA MEaSUREs BedMachine Antarctica, Version 2 [(NSIDC-0756)](https://nsidc.org/data/nsidc-0756/versions/2), for ice thickness, which, however, are not provided in the package.
+The datasets available in the package (all in the 'Data' subfolder) are truncated from the raw data and saved separately for each ice shelf.
+Extra information, such as the position of ice-shelf calving front, that are required for the PINN training is also provided in the dataset.
+The preparation of the dataset from the raw data are documented in the `Data` subfolder, which help users create the dataset for the ice shelf that is not currently available in the package.

 <!Question: existing library for convention method, (2) name of the libary.
 (3) what is the figure to add in the paper.!>